tompston/gomarvin/README.md

 ## CLI

 ```
-gomarvin -h

--config string
+Flags:
-      Specify path to the gomarvin config file (default "gomarvin.json")
+  -config		Specify path to the gomarvin config file (default "gomarvin.json")
--dangerous-regen string
-      Regenerate everything.
+  -dangerous-regen	Regenerate everything.
 If set to true, init server will be regenerated and all previous changes will be lost (default "false")
--fetch-only string
-      generate only the typescript file that holds fetch function (default "false")
+  -fetch-only		generate only the typescript file that holds fetch function (default "false")`

 ```

 ### Generated Typescript fetch functions usage example